late-cretaceous/simulation-frame/README.md

    - Switch to `ImprovedBaseComponent` for automatic error recovery
    - Check component validity with `component.isValid()`
    - Review error logs with `component.getLastError()`
+   - Use component safe methods like `getPropertySafe` and `safeExecute`

 4. **Canvas rendering problems**
    - Use `ImprovedCanvasRenderer` instead of direct canvas operations